KittyLee/Housing-Tickets/UserStories.md

-User Stories for Housing Tickets
+User Stories for RH-Maintenance

 Lead developer: Katherine Ortiz

 About the APP:
-This app is about helping tenants in NYCHA (Red Hook Projects) to put in tickets for getting repairs done in their aprtments.
+This app is about helping tenants in NYCHA (Red Hook Projects), On getting the tenants maintenance issues done on time and more efficiently.
-It will be contacting the contractors directly but still working together with NYCHA
+The tenants will be able to contact contractors directly, and also see what workers are actually doing good work or bad work.
+In a ddition to that the workers will be able to talk to the tenants about the issue then later see their review on their page.
+This helps out the housing assistants on seeing everything, from what tenants need work done down to what worker is doing the job and how good they are actually doing the job.

 Story 1:  As an housing assistant I would like to see what work is being done in the tenants home and see what worker is doing the job, so I can keep track.